threefoldtech/0-core/docs/booting/qemu.md

 ### Adding shell at boot

-If you want a shell to launch at startup of your G8OS add the following file at `overlay/etc/g8os/conf/ashlogin.toml`:
+If you want a shell to launch at startup of your Zero-OS add the following file at `overlay/etc/g8os/conf/ashlogin.toml`:

 ```toml
 [startup.ashlogin]